Te Reo o te Iwi

 - The Memorial stone and Flagstaff situated to the side of the Marae Atea was erected to honour the memory of all men and women who served in all theatres of war, some losing their lives, making the ultimate sacrifice.
 Please honour their memory with us.

 - No Balls or ball games in the covered walkways.

-- Please park all vehicles in the carpark.
-Parking roadside obstructs vision for entry to and eggress from the marae.
-And may incur a traffic infringement.
+- Please Park all vehicles in the carpark.
+Parking roadside obstructs vision for entry to and from the marae.

-- Please respect our gardens thoughout the marae.
+- Please respect our gardens throughout the marae.

 The Marae has a large area for parking at the entrance and at the rear of the Wharekai.
-It is not recommended to park on the roadside as this may incur a traffic infringement and may cause an accident.
+Please do not park on the roadside as this may incur a traffic infringement and may cause an accident.